 Speaking without preparation is called impromptu speaking.
 We do it in conversations, meetings and interviews.
 If you don’t know what to say, impromptu speaking can be scary, and an opportunity to embarrass yourself.

 But don’t panic!
-Just use the BRAC method to help you create confident, skillful answers.
+Just use the BRACE method to help you create confident, skilful answers.

 Take a slow breath in through your nose, exhale through your mouth.
 This calms you and gives you time to think.